Freedom of the press in Spain: Censorship during Franco’s dictatorship

 Censorship is the power that is exercised by the government to prohibit the publishing of any news, book, movie or document that can attempt against the state.

 The main objective behind will always be to limit, control the freedom of expression especially in those cases where the opinion given goes against the government's ideas.

 Therefore, censorship is one of the most used resources by governments who have a form of ruling very close to a dictatorship just like General Francisco Franco's government.
 Consequently, everything related to journalism and the different forms of expression art will be the target of this type of governments as it was back in 1938–1973.

 Laws

-Established in 1966, the Printing and Press law, also known as Franco's Press Law and the Fraga Law pretended to diminish the restrictions on press.
-However, newspapers were still censored and by 1988 the 1966 law had not been replaced yet for a law the actually gave true freedom to Spanish press.
+Established in 1966, the Printing and Press law, also known as Franco's Press Law and the Fraga Law claimed to diminish the restrictions on press.
+However, newspapers were still censored, and by 1988 the 1966 law had not been replaced by a law granting true freedom to the Spanish press.